nidaadin/git-practice/readme.txt

-My git practice repo
+This is my git-practice repo
-Learning git step by step
+I am learning git step by step